swarnimarun/env_struct/README.md

 global static.
 But that isn't baked into this.
 In future one should be able to use the new lazy `once_cell` in API in rust_std once it gets stablized.

-Environment variable structs are a better for env management.

-As then you can ensure the nature of sync on top of env on your own, and don't have to pay the cost of `Atomic`s without needing to use them in your single threaded application.

-Also this works better when your system already has a context provider, for dependency injection, for instance, in a GUI application.

 A quick example of usage looks like,
 ```rust